Mirror symmetry for moduli spaces of Higgs bundles via p-adic integration: Arithmetic of local fields

-\begin{rmk} From \cite[Section I.0]{MilneADT} one sees that the pairings \eqref{pairing1} used above can be described as follows: Let $D$ be derived category of the abelian category of \'etale sheaves of abelian groups over $F$.
+This follows from \cite[Section I.0]{MilneADT}, where the pairings \eqref{pairing1} used above are described in the following language: Let $D$ be derived category of the abelian category of \'etale sheaves of abelian groups over $F$.
+We denote by $S\colon D \to D$ the shift functor $X \mapsto X[1]$.

 Let $\underline{\Zb}$ be the constant \'etale sheaf over $F$ with value group $\Zb$.
 Then for some $r\geq 0$ there are canonical isomorphisms

 under which the pairing \eqref{pairing1} coincides with the pairing